dhellmann/pymotw/PyMOTW/plistlib/index.rst

         libraries.
 Python's plistlib module does not handle the binary format, so you may need to convert binary files to XML using ``plutil`` before reading them.

+    `Using Python for System Administration <http://docs.google.com/present/view?id=0AW0cyKASCypUZGczODJ6YjdfMjRobW16dG5mNQ&hl=en>`_
+        Presentation from Nigel Kersten and Chris Adams, including details of using PyObjC to load plists using the native Cocoa API, which transparently handles both the XML and binary formats.
+See slice 27, especially.